Aigel (band): History

+In November 2020, Aigel released their fourth album, Pıyala (Пыяла).
+All of the songs on Pıyala are in Tatar.
+The titular track received renewed attention when it was used in the television series The Boy's Word: Blood on the Asphalt in 2023, which led to fans posting their own performances of "Pıyala" translated into other minority languages online.

+In September 2022, the band announced that they had been placed on a list of artists whose work was "not recommended" by the Russian government, due to their public opposition to the Russian invasion of Ukraine.
+Gaisina and Baramiya both left Russia permanently and continued creating music and performing abroad.

 Musical style

 The group's lyrics mainly describe Gaisina's personal experiences related to her partner's trial and imprisonment and the expectation of his release.
 Since Gaisina and Baramiya live in different cities, most of their collaboration occurs remotely.
 Baramiya sends beats to Gaisina, and Gaisina writes lyrics and records her vocals.
 The musicians had not met in person or even spoken on the phone until their first concert.

-Most of AIGEL's songs were written by Gaisina specifically for performance to music, but some of the lyrics come from poems written earlier and then adapted to music.
+Most of Aigel's songs were written by Gaisina specifically for performance to music, but some of the lyrics come from poems written earlier and then adapted to music.
 Baramiya has cited Run the Jewels as an influence.